amandaguglieri/hackinglife/docs/thick-applications/tca-attacking-thick-clients-applications.md

 ![graphic](../img/tca-45.png)

-## 3. Database conection strings in memory
+## 3. Database connection strings in memory

-When doing a conection to database, that string that does it may be:
+When doing a connection to database, that string that does it may be:

 - in clear text
-- or enclypted.
+- or encrypted.

 If encrypted, it 's still possible to find it in memory.
 If we can dump the memory of the process we should be able to find the clear text conection string  in memory.